Darasimi-Ajewole/Image-Scraper/README.md

 ### Motivation

-The purpose of this project was to get familiar with React Hooks and Context API.
+The purpose of this project was to get familiar with React Hooks and Context API by building a scraping tool.

 ### Getting Started